How it works

 When you call a safe action, it goes through a well-defined pipeline on the server before returning a result to the client:

-- Client Call — the action function is called from a Client Component (directly, via
+- Client Call: the action function is called from a Client Component (directly, via

-- Validate Input — the raw client input is parsed and validated against the input schema via Standard Schema
+use()middleware stack runs in order, each layer can short-circuit or extend the context - Validate Input: the raw client input is parsed and validated against the input schema via Standard Schema

-- Server Code — your async function runs with the validated
+useValidated()middleware stack runs with typedparsedInputand accumulatedctx.
+Skipped entirely if validation fails. - Server Code: your async function runs with the validated

-parsedInputand accumulatedctx - Validate Output — if an
+parsedInputand accumulatedctx - Validate Output: if an

 outputSchemais defined, the return value is validated before being sent to the client